 Selling everything and embarking on our freedom journey wasn’t something we decided on out of the blue.
 It took listening to ourselves, deciding what was important to us, and allowing inspiration to pour in and motivate us to take the first step.

-Here are the ‘7 Things That Inspired Us To Live With Less':
+Here’s 7 Things That Inspired Us To Live With Less

 Seems crazy that watching a simple film could make such an impact on a couple, but it’s the truth!
 We rarely spend time in front of the TV (never ever ever during the day!) but we saw a post on Facebook about it and we sat down right smack in the middle of a Tuesday morning and put on the documentary.
 To be honest, we didn’t even understand what a minimalist truly WAS when we started watching and we sure as heck did not think this would be a road we would soon travel down.
 This film most definitely inspired us to live with less.
 Watch “Minimalism: A Documentary About The Important Things” here.